0xMukesh/iblinked-blink/docs/accounts.md

 **NOTE**: not to be used in production, it is just a temporary file which is used for storing keys during development

-market - D1iLB8MuduEEkSqJ9P7grn9ATQB6TbGYBaihC6pbmmvr
+market - 8TKdPCT39WJ3hPRuEANE1zrq5hPqVAUnuHNpApJxBFzQ (symbol - SEND, duration - 2 days)

-price feed config - CnkYUyuHPjNRABKwpPdux4Sv4wqBb6QFnK7ZontT9Vmw
+price feed config - HBc328TFtdEBQKq8NqxvL42bdsxfF7ncYCkEXcZkjTka (BTC/USD)